MNCEDISIMNCWABE/Multi-Agent-RAG/README.md

 This tool builds a locally hosted multi-agent RAG system with these key functionalities:

-- Searches and retrieves relevant AI/ML, and Data Science research papers from a user-specified topic from the [arXiv](https://arxiv.org/) database.
+- Research Agent: Searches and retrieves relevant AI/ML, and Data Science research papers from a user-specified topic from the [arXiv](https://arxiv.org/) database.
+- Synthesiser :

 - Includes a fallback to web search using the [FireCrawl](https://www.firecrawl.dev/) API to ensure comprehensive coverage.